Vibrant, welcoming community inspired by Gospel values; we empower, educate and nurture excellence and enrichment for

 There is a strong historical link between the local community, the Church and the School.
 Over the past 20 years, the Gordon district has attracted many new residents from a variety of backgrounds who now call Gordon home.

 St. Patrick's currently has an enrolment of 67 students and boasts a range of modern learning spaces for each level - Foundation, Year One/Two, Year Three/Four and Year Five/Six, a large under cover multi-purpose shelter, vegetable garden and chicken enclosure supporting an environmental program, and is surrounded by beautiful landscaped gardens.
 Students are supported in their learning with a 1:1 technology device program, including iPads in Foundation and Chromebooks across Years One - Year Six which are supplied by school to support personalised learning.

-Our specialist classes this year include weekly Japanese, Physical Education, Science and Art lessons which are delivered across all levels of the school.
+Our specialist classes this year include weekly Japanese, Physical Education and Visual Art lessons which are delivered across all levels of the school.